Scorpion (company): Acquisitions

 In July 2017, Scorpion acquired a New York-based marketing firm named Driven Local.

 In September 2021, Scorpion acquired a franchise marketing agency, Wheat Creative, and it was added into its franchise division.
 In November 2021, Scorpion made another acquisition and acquired a digital marketing company, MediaSmack, which is active in the legal industry.
 In the same year, the company acquired a software company, CanIRank.

+In September 2024, Scorpion acquired Get Noticed Get Found (GNGF), a digital marketing agency specializing in services for law firms.
+The acquisition expanded Scorpion’s presence in the legal marketing sector and provided GNGF clients access to Scorpion’s suite of digital marketing and technology solutions.